galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 ## Relate nucleoli to their parent nucleus

 It might be relevant to compute some statistics on the number of nucleoli inside each nucleus.
-CellProfiler has a very interesting module to relate both objects in which each one of the nucleoli is assigned an identifier and linked to the identifier of its parent nucleus.
+CellProfiler has a very interesting module to relate both objects, in which each one of the nucleoli is assigned an identifier and linked to the identifier of its parent nucleus.

 > ### {% icon hands_on %} Hands-on: Relate nucleoli to their parent nucleus
 >